victorwu3/grails-mvc/README.md

 # Grails::Mvc

-Grails is a lightweight MVC framework based on Rails written in Ruby.
+Grails-mvc is a lightweight MVC framework based on Rails written in Ruby.
 GrailedORM, a custom version of Active Record, is implemented in conjunction.